 Johnston County Comprehensive Transportation Plan - Adopted in 2012, this plan identified long-term priorities for updating the County's transportation system.
 The suggested improvements for Selma and all of Johnston County are included, and are used as one component to determine what local transportation projects eventually get funded; however, it is not intended to be a definitive listing of projects to be built.
 The plan is "multi-modal," addressing needed highway, rail, and pedestrian improvements.

 Review Boards & Committees - Boards composed of appointed volunteers review various development proposals for consistency with adopted policies and regulations.

 Community & Economic Development - The Town of Selma is constantly seeking opportunities partner with private and public investors to make a better community.
 Industrial recruitment, business retention, and community enhancement are integral to ensuring continued prosperity.
-The Smithfield Selma Chamber of Commerce has a number of committes dedicated to these causes.
-In addition, the Johnston County Economic Development Office is a valuable resource with information about Selma/Smithfield CERTIFIED INDUSTRIAL SITES.

 In an effort to protect community health and safety, all land use activities are expected to comply with the Selma Zoning Ordinance.
 In most cases, this compliance must be demonstrated prior to establishing utility service, obtaining a building permit, or securing a privilege license.
-An official zoning determination can only be made by the Department of Planning & Economic Development; however, an informational zoning map and district regulations are found below (detailed land development regulations are found in Chapter 17 of the Town Code):
+An official zoning determination can only be made by the Department of Planning & Economic Development; however, an informational zoning map and Unified Development Ordinances are found below (detailed land development regulations are found in Chapter 17 of the Town Code):